Highgrove in Riverside County, California — The American West (Pacific Coastal)

 Erected 1991 by Native Sons and Daughters of the Golden West, #296, #241 and #299; Billy Holcomb Chapter No. 1069, E Clampus Vitus; and Riverside County Historical Commission.
 (Marker Number 24.)

-Marker series.
-This marker is included in the E Clampus Vitus, and the Native Sons/Daughters of the Golden West marker series.
+Topics and series.
+This historical marker is listed in these topic lists: Charity & Public Work • Industry & Commerce • Waterways & Vessels.
+In addition, it is included in the E Clampus Vitus, and the Native Sons/Daughters of the Golden West series lists.

 Other nearby markers.
-At least 8 other markers are within 6 miles of this marker, measured as the crow Agua Mansa Cemetery (approx. 2.4 miles away); Mission Inn (approx. 2.7 miles away); Mount Rubidoux (approx. 3.2 miles away); Robidoux Grist Mill Site (approx. 4 miles away); Jensen-Alvarado Ranch (approx. 4.6 miles away); Fort Benson (approx. 4.6 miles away); Parent Washington Navel Orange Tree (approx. 5.8 miles away); The First Marsh Grapefruit Trees into California (approx. 5.8 miles away).
+At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
+Trujillo Adobe (approx. 0.8 miles away); Agua Mansa Cemetery (approx. 2.4 miles away); Harada House (approx. 2˝ miles away); Mission Inn (approx. 2.7 miles away); Mount Rubidoux (approx. 3.2 miles away); Lt Col Shunzo Kido (approx. 3˝ miles away); Robidoux Grist Mill Site (approx. 4 miles away); Jensen-Alvarado Ranch (approx. 4.6 miles away).

 Regarding Highgrove Hydroelectric Plant.
 After the initiation of Riverside's municipal direct current power system in 1896, the Highgrove plant also supplied some electricity to San Bernardino.
 In 1898, alternating current generators replaced the original direct current generators.
 Later the plant was merged into the Southern California Edison Company and only remnants are there now.
 SOURCE: Billy Holcomb Chapter 1069 35th Anniversary Plaque Book by Phillip Holdaway

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on December 19, 2011, by Michael Kindig of Long Beach, California.
-This page has been viewed 819 times since then and 17 times this year.
+This page was last revised on August 18, 2020.
+It was originally submitted on December 19, 2011, by Michael Kindig of Long Beach, California.
+This page has been viewed 929 times since then and 70 times this year.
 Photos: 1, 2. submitted on December 19, 2011, by Michael Kindig of Long Beach, California. • Syd Whittle was the editor who published this page.